sqlxpert/sqlxpert.github.io/_posts/2025-05-15-idempotence-doing-it-more-than-once.md

 ### 2. RDS

 Relational Database Service was built on EC2, but its `StartDBInstance` and `StopDBInstance` commands are non-idempotent.
 If I try to start a database that is already running, I get an error.
-The error is named `InvalidDBInstanceStateFault` but the error code is `InvalidDBInstanceState` &mdash; a bug waiting to happen!
+The exception is named `InvalidDBInstanceStateFault` but the error code is `InvalidDBInstanceState` &mdash; a bug waiting to happen!
 The only thing that the long error message _doesn't_ tell me is that the database was already running (available) at the exact time of my request.
 I cannot decide whether to ignore the error (because my start command was indeed a harmless repeat) or take it seriously (in case the database was in a bad state and could not start).

 ```text
 An error occurred (InvalidDBInstanceState) when calling the StartDBInstance